 Shall lead the annual planning and budgeting process, including the preparation of a full draft budget that is presented to the Common Council.

-Shall serve as liaison for the City in dealing with other local, county, state, and federal governmental entities.
-(There was conversation about this paragraph.
-Should the Mayor be the contact, at least at the state AND FEDERAL LEVELS—particularly with elected officials?)

-Shall facilitate effective communication and the free exchange of ideas between the departments and other agencies of City government and the general public.
+12 .cShall serve in concert with the Mayor as liason for the City. ...Shall facilitate effective communication and the free exchange of ideas between the departments and other agencies of City government and the general public.

 May prescribe and enforce rules and regulations for the efficient management of City government consistent with this Charter and other applicable law.